-Cool Water is a beautiful book about Ordinary Recovery, a that approaches alcoholism not from the perspective that anyone so addicted needs first to relinquish their struggle to a Higher Power (thought this, too, is a wonderful for many).
-Rather, in Ordinary Recovery (which is based in Zen Buddhism), the key to ongoing freedom from alcoholism is right before us, in the here and now, in the ordinary and perfect present moment.
-As Alexander sees it, most addictions are the result of our efforts to escape living in the present in the first place.
-His unique approach uses mindfulness, story and meditation to help alcoholics and others learn to come back to the moment and to find healing there.
-I think his approach is a healing art - simple, true, effective.
+The key to ongoing freedom from alcoholism or any other kind of addiction is right before us, here and now, in the ordinary and perfect present moment.
+The problem is that addictions are often the result of our efforts to escape living in the present in the first place.
+Bill Alexander’s unique approach uses mindfulness (a nonjudgmental awareness of our moment-to-moment experience), story, and meditation to help alcoholics and others learn to come back to the present moment and find healing there.
+Emerging scientific research suggests that mindfulness can help prevent addiction relapse.

 The Zen of Recovery